 - In Star Trek: The Next Generation, this is what will inevitably doom one planet.
 The founders, reduced to five in number because of a spacecraft accident, had to resort to cloning themselves in order to have a sustainable population.
 When they try to "solve" (ultimately, just delay) the problem by getting clones of Riker and Doctor Pulaski, the Starfleet officers are not particularly happy with it.
 (Episode: "Up the Long Ladder")

-- Also note that in the case of O'Neill's clone, the degeneration is a case of having You Have Outlived Your Usefulness literally encoded in his genes.
+- O'Neill was kidnapped and replaced with a younger clone by the rogue Asgard scientist Loki (Loki's clones have accelerated growth so they resemble the missing person by the time they're discovered, but it fails on O'Neillnote ).
+The degeneration is a case of having You Have Outlived Your Usefulness literally encoded in the clone's genes.
 In fact, he's overcome with pain within minutes of being recovered by Loki.

 - In an episode of Honey, I Shrunk the Kids that seems to have been losely based on Multiplicity, Wayne creates a molecular duplication machine that has the side effect of making the target's molecules unstable, causing them to create more duplicates whenever they are bumped hard against something or jolted.
 This results in a good number of extra Waynes, nearly all of which are a bit dense.
+This is explained as the clones having Wayne's knowledge, but none of his practical experience - when Wayne tells his duplicate that the moon's made of green cheese, he buys it, even though he always thought it was made of various strata of rocks and magma around an iron core.
 "Why are my clones such dorks?"

 - The fetches of Changeling: The Lost are always missing something of the personality they were meant to replace.
 It could be a negative trait (quickness to anger) or a positive trait (dedication to a task), but there's always going to be something missing.

 - Paranoia XP has this as a mechanic in order to convince characters to try not to get killed quite as much (if the GM is letting the PCs buy clones rather than simply going through a 6-pack and then handing out new sheets.)
-After the first seven or so, things start to go south in a hurry, with extra fingers, hideous deformity, and (worst of all in Alpha Complex) colour blindness.
-Luckily, BLUE-clearance PCs can pay to have the template cleaned up.
+After the first seven or so, things start to go south in a hurry, with extra fingers, hideous deformities, and (worst of all in Alpha Complex) colour blindness.
+(Everything in Alpha Complex has a color-coded security clearance.)
+Luckily, BLUE-clearance PCs can pay extra to have the template cleaned up.
 Others have to depend upon secret societies and underhanded business that may well result in termination for treason.

-- "Smart" AIs are usually created by brain-scanning dead people, though Cortana herself was created from the flash-cloned brain of the still-alive Dr. Halsey.
-After a period of roughly seven years, all "Smart" AIs will eventually accumulate so much information that they basically think themselves to death; during this terminal phase, the AI falls into a state of "rampancy" in which it develops both "delusions of godlike power" and utter contempt for its mentally inferior makers.
+- Human-made "smart" AIs are an interesting example, as they are usually created by brain-scanning dead people (though Cortana herself was created from the flash-cloned brain of the still-alive Dr. Halsey): After a period of roughly seven years, all "Smart" AIs will eventually accumulate so much information that they basically think themselves to death; during this terminal phase, the AI falls into a state of "rampancy" in which it develops both "delusions of godlike power" and utter contempt for its mentally inferior makers.

 - The novel Halo: The Cole Protocol also demonstrates a "Smart" AI past its lifespan.
-Juliana, the AI of Rubble (a conglomeration of hollowed-out asteroids joined by tubes), has been active for at least 8 years and is definitely showing signs of instability.
-The only thing keeping Juliana "sane" is her primary task of keeping Rubble from breaking apart and protecting the people living there.
-After Rubble is evacuated (the Covvies are about to show up), Juliana stays with it, as she no longer has anything to keep her from going into full rampancy.
-The novel also establishes that it's common among humans to indicate that an AI is going into rampancy by showing "seven" with their fingers.
-Oh, and the AIs also know the gesture, and Juliana gets pissed off when a SPARTAN shows it to his team.
+Juliana, the AI of the Rubble (a conglomeration of hollowed-out asteroids joined by tubes), has been active for at least 8 years and is definitely showing signs of instability.
+The only thing keeping Juliana "sane" is her primary task of keeping the Rubble from breaking apart and protecting the people living there.
+After the Rubble is evacuated so that it can be Colony Dropped on the local Covenant base, Juliana chooses to go down with the "ship", as she no longer has anything to keep her from going into full rampancy.
+The novel also establishes that it's common among humans to indicate that an AI is going into rampancy by showing "seven" with their fingers.explanation Oh, and the AIs also know the gesture, and Juliana gets pissed off when a Spartan shows it to his team.

-- Solid, Liquid, and Solidus Snake from Metal Gear Solid are clones of Big Boss.
-Liquid and Solidus got killed off prior to degeneration, but by Metal Gear Solid 4: Guns of the Patriots, Solid Snake's aging has accelerated to the point where Big Boss himself looks younger than he does.
+- Solid Snake, Liquid Snake, and Solidus Snake from Metal Gear Solid are clones of Big Boss.
+Liquid got killed off prior to degeneration, however Solidus aging has accelerated to the point he looks like someone in his sixties or seventies, he's actually in his thirties, but by Metal Gear Solid 4: Guns of the Patriots, Solid Snake's aging has accelerated to the point where Big Boss himself looks younger than he does.
 Compounding this, he goes through a truly horrific gauntlet throughout the game.
 And yet, he still gets the job done.
 Unlike some other cases, this degeneration was deliberate.
 The clones were made with genetic flaws designed to limit their lifespan in hopes of keeping them under The Patriots' control.

 - Tales of the Abyss features this, along with everything else from the Cloning Blues vat.
 But since this is a Tales game, it plays around with the trope too: it turns out that getting a clone made can cause just as many problems to the original as it does to the copy.
 In the best case, the original develops severe health problems after a while.
 In the worst, the original dies as soon as the data required to create a clone in the first place is extracted.